 Summer Transport Operations

-At Lower Granite, Little Goose, and Lower Monumental, summer operations will begin in coordination and discussions with TMT.
+At Lower Granite and Little Goose, summer operations will begin in coordination and discussions with TMT.
+Summer transport operations from Lower Monumental were discontinued on paper in 2023 with FPP Change Form 23AppB001 and discontinued in practice in 2020 with SOR 2020-4.

 Fish collected during summer operations will be held in shaded raceways or holding tanks.
 Sampling may convert to 100% when fish numbers are below 500 fish per day (per PSMFC sampling guidelines) and smaller pick-up mounted transport tanks may be used.
 Steelhead that are determined by SMP biologists to be in poor condition or reverting to the parr stage may be bypassed to the river.